-Figure 5.1: Classroom onsite and in use.
+Figure 4.11: Classroom onsite and in use.

-5.3 Design
+4.5.3 Design

-The basic design of the classrooms was developed by the Queensland Department of Works.
+The basic design of the classrooms was developed by Project Services, a commercialised business withinthe Department of Public Works.
 The manufacturers were responsible for the engineering design and resultant production drawings.
 The design took the form of a rectangular, 7 bay module with a classroom at each end.
-Kitchen and storage facilities were located in the central module.
+Kitchen and storage facilities were located in the middle section.
 A 5-bay offset version of the above was also offered.
 Originally there had been in the region of 12 different designs to cater for different site requirements but ultimately two designs were sufficient to cover almost all situations.

 To further ensure that the products did not have the portable 'temporary classroom look', two specific features were incorporated into the design.
 Firstly, a sloping roof was designed incorporating vertical windows near the apex; and secondly the external joints between modules were effectively covered by a deliberate design detail that used full cladding sheets.
-Theses were a combination of compressed fibre cement sheeting and corrugated colourbond cladding.
+Theses were a combination of compressed fibre cement sheeting and corrugated colorbond cladding.

-Figure 5.2: Completed roof sections assembled at ground level.
+Figure 4.12: Completed roof sections assembled at ground level.